zemownkee/landing-page/README.md

 # landing-page
-TOP Flexbox Project for landing page built from scratch with HTML and CSS
+Landing page website template built from scratch using HTML and CSS.

+Placeholder image courtesy of https://placeholder.com